 Your cart is currently empty.

-- A) You visited a church, concert hall, home theatre, etc. where the room acoustics just rock.
+- A) You visited a church, concert hall, home theater, etc. where the room acoustics just rock.
 The music, the sound effects, and even speech sounded incredibly clear and came in at the perfect volume.
 It was a beautiful and immersive experience that left you thinking: “wow, I want this for my home or business.”

 Or, just as commonly:

 - B) You have a sound problem that can’t be ignored.
-Perhaps your home theatre experience or personal recording studio has been a major disappointment due to excessive reverb with no acoustical absorption.
+Perhaps your home theater experience or personal recording studio has been a major disappointment due to excessive reverb with no acoustical absorption.
 Perhaps your place of business is so noisy that it stresses both you and your customers.
 Or maybe you are just tired of that eerie echo in the dining room.

 Whatever camp you may fall into, we have some good news: acoustically treating a room or building is easier, more affordable, and more aesthetically pleasing than ever before.
 You don’t need to spend thousands of dollars or waste countless hours studying acoustical engineering to vastly improve the sound quality in your home, business, etc. In most cases, a small investment in acoustic panels will suffice.

-How Do Acoustic Panels Improve Sound?
+How Do Acoustic Wall Tiles Improve Sound?

 Under normal circumstances, sound released into an environment travels until it meets resistance, at which point it reflects of any surface it comes into contact with.
 One commonly used analogy for this?
 Imagine throwing a racquetball as hard as you can into the wall of a racquetball court and watching it bounce in every direction.